 Continue reading to learn more about their navigation capabilities, ease of use, accuracy, etc.

-Pros & Cons of a Bike Computer vs. Smartphone
+Pros and Cons of a Bike Computer vs. a Smartphone

-In the following table, I summarized the pros and cons of using a bike computer vs. a smartphone to make your decision easier.
+In the table below, I have summarized the pros and cons of using a bike computer versus a smartphone to make your decision easier.

 Let’s now break down the individual features in detail.